Attention Control

 Highlight what matters.

-Use whatever you have—cursor rest, a quick circle, a spotlight-style tool, a clean browser profile—so the key control does not blend into the gray.
-Contrast is not decoration.
-It is a signal.
+Use whatever you have— mouse pointer rest, a quick circle, a red dot, a spotlight-style tool, a clean browser profile—so the key control does not blend into the gray.
+Contrast is not decoration, its a signal.

 Flow